jfocha/book-scouts/README.md

 	- Built both query type definitions and resolvers for retrieving data from our MongoDB database.
 	- Used the GraphQL Playground interface to thoroughly test our GraphQL queries.
 	- Ran a back-end server to host our database and API, and we need a separate server for React development
 	- The backend server uses Mongoose for all of its MongoDB data handling, but instead of connecting to the database right from server.js, it's actually handling the connection in the config/connection.js file.
 From there, the mongoose.connection object is exported.
-	In server.js, we import thatconnection.
+	In server.js, we import that connection.
 Then when we run our server, we listen for that connection to be made with db.open().
 	Upon a 	successfulconnection, we start the server.
 	- handled user password hashing using the bcrypt library.
 	- used The library Faker.js is used here to help generate dummy data for us to use.